Leeds to New York Student Leadership programme 2017

 Introduction to Common Purpose staff who will be delivering the programme in New York.
-Students will hear from senior leaders from the City of Leeds who will share their experiences; reflect on learning and how it can be applied in a New York perspective.
+Students will hear from Leeds academics and senior leaders from the City of Leeds.
+An introduction to the programme with time to reflect on learning and how it can be applied in a New York perspective.

 Day 2: Exploring what we share as a group (New York City)

 Students will explore the diversity within the larger group collectively and identify the skills individuals bring to the programme and the group.
 Additionally, they'll explore the concept of Cultural Intelligence and hear from senior leaders from business, government and NGO sectors who will share their experience of how leaders operate in the city.

 Day 3: Looking at the world through someone elses eyes (New York City)

 Students will gain a broad overview of the challenge that they will be working on from experts, before visiting a range of organisations across the public, private and not-for-profit sectors.

 Day 4: Going beneath the surface (New York City)